tropicsquare/libtropic-stm32/NUCLEO_L432KC/README.md

 # Nucleo L432KC + TROPIC01 Arduino shield

  > [!WARNING]
- > L432KC example is no longer updated and it stays here only from historical reasons
+ > L432KC example is no longer updated and it stays here only for historical reasons

 This folder contains examples of libtropic's usage on [Nucleo L432KC](https://os.mbed.com/platforms/ST-Nucleo-L432KC/) ST Microelectronic's development board.